 Although legislation required the introduction of equal pay for equal work in the public service (1960) and the private sector (1972), women’s earnings and careers were often still treated as secondary to men’s, and to domestic responsibilities.
 Very few women had the same opportunities as men.
 Many occupations and most senior positions remained male preserves long after formal barriers had been removed.

 By 2014 paid employment was the norm for women with children.
 58% of sole mothers and 70% of partnered mothers were in paid employment (compared with 83% of women without dependent children).

 In the early 21st century women were not only permitted but expected to have paid jobs, and to support themselves and their children if they needed to.
 They also continued to do most of the unpaid work.

 Many occupations were still done mainly by men or by women, and those done by women were paid substantially less.
 The gender pay gap (the difference in the median hourly earnings of women and men in full-time and part-time paid work) reduced between 1998 and 2012 from 16.3% to 9.1%, but rose to 12% in 2016.
-Only 20% of the gender pay gap could be explained by differences in education or training between women and men or the occupations and industries in which they work.
-The Ministry for Women has argued that the rest of the difference is due to unexplained causes such as behavior, attitudes and biases.
-They argue that the gap can only be reduced by collective action from a range of participants including workers, employers, careers advisors, business leaders and employer groups, and the government.
+Only 20% of the gender pay gap can be explained by differences in education or training between women and men or the occupations and industries in which they work.
+The Ministry for Women has argued that the rest of the difference is due to causes such as behaviour, attitudes and biases.
+They argue that the gap can be reduced only by collective action from a range of participants, including workers, employers, careers advisors, business leaders and employer groups, and the government.

-In the early 21st century, pre-school childcare for three- and four-year-olds was free for 20 hours a week, but was available only in six-hour blocks, and school hours did not match the hours of full-time jobs.
+In the early 21st century, pre-school childcare for three and four-year-olds was free for 20 hours a week, but only in six-hour blocks, and school hours did not match the hours of full-time jobs.
 There was no legal entitlement to family leave to care for sick children or for ill, disabled or elderly relatives.